grempe/strongpass/js/bower_components/tweetnacl/README.md

 Installation
 ------------

-You can install TweetNaCl.is via a package manager:
+You can install TweetNaCl.js via a package manager:

 [Bower](http://bower.io):